secureCodeBox/secureCodeBox/documentation/docs/contributing/local-deployment.md

    **Kind**: run `make docker-build docker-export kind-import`.

-4. Run `kubectl create namespace integration-tests` to create a new namespace for local tests.

-5. Run `make deploy` to install your Helm chart in your active Kubernetes cluster into the `integration-tests` namespace.
+4. Run `make deploy` to install your Helm chart in your active Kubernetes cluster into the `integration-tests` namespace.
    The make target ensures that the image name and tag matches that built in the previous step.

-6. Now run an example scan and inspect whether the images are correctly used.
+5. Now run an example scan and inspect whether the images are correctly used.

 ### Example shell